 Exhibit in Special Collections and University Archives Reading Room

 Mounted in conjunction with the University of Oregon's 3rd biennial Latino Roots Celebration, this exhibit presents original materials pulled from several SCUA manuscript collections, including the PCUN Records (Pineros y Campesinos Unidos del Noroeste--Northwest Treeplanters and Farmworkers United--Oregon's farmworkers union and largest Latino organization in the state), the John Little Papers, the Jefferson Center for Education and Research Records, and the UO student records of MEChA, "Movimiento Estudiantil Chicano de Aztala

-The UO Libraries is pleased to announce our annual contest to design new digital wallpaper for the library's workstations.
+The UO Libraries is pleased to announce the winner of our annual contest to design new digital wallpaper for the library's workstations and internet kiosks.

 Ali Garrett, a junior majoring in digital arts, created the winning design that will be used on more than 700 computers throughout the libraries in the upcoming academic year.
 She received a $250 prize and a certificate of recognition.